 It is perhaps unreasonable to expect Milmart or Navy coastal guns to have appeared in Finazzer’s original book: the title said it dealt with guns of the ‘Regio Esercito’, i.e. Army, a distinction which some buyers might have missed.
 In the new English edition the rationale for excluding guns like the 76/40 is explained: ” … older pieces or war booty guns and howitzers were assigned to static or coastal artillery duties … and are not within the scope of this book”.
 That said, the book does list many older and war booty types, as well as self-propelled guns, artillery tractors, German guns, and of course the standard newer WW2 army guns.
 There are 48 entries in the Contents page.

-Some of the book’s guns leap out regarding the Allied invasion of Sicily, Operation Ladbroke and the defence of the PA-S in July 1943:
+Nevertheless, some of the guns in the book were involved in the Allied invasion of Sicily, Operation Ladbroke and the defence of the PA-S in July 1943, including:

 - 149/35, in batteries belonging to the army corps